+Active members

-Active members 40% of average monthly compensation or 100% of average monthly compensation if death was the result of injuries received on the job.
-If there is no surviving spouse or eligible children, the beneficiary is entitled surveillance officers:
+40% of average monthly compensation or 100% of average monthly compensation if death was the result of injuries received on the job.
+If there is no surviving spouse or eligible children, the beneficiary is entitled to 2 times the member's contributions.